prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 |’fingerprint’      |         Modality type for fingerprint prediction.|
 |images2      |         Array of ImageData.|

-The method window.predict can be used for face, voice, or fingerprint prediction.
-This method can be used for any of them, or all together.
+The method window.predict predicts for face, voice, or fingerprint modalities.
+It can use a single modality or all of them.

-Image parameters should be sent as ImageData objects with pixel values from RGBA color scheme.
-For voice files, they should be selected in browser from a file input element.
+The image parameters are ImageData objects with pixel values from RGBA color scheme.
+Voice files utilizes the HTML file input element to be added in the method argument.

 **Example**